 Now, these four functions are not the be all and end all.
-There is a lot that goes into a student's behavior that I'll get into.
-You also want to consider a students social, emotional, and behavior skills, their developmental level, language skills, needs/wants, and trauma history.
+I'll get into a lot that goes into a student's behavior.
+You also want to consider a student's social, emotional, and behavioral skills, developmental level, language skills, needs/wants, and trauma history.

-Most importantly, do not think about these four functions through a lens of manipulation.
-I don't know your student, but I know it's far more complicated than a student who wants to get out of math or wants attention from peers.
+Most importantly, do not think about these four functions as a way to manipulate.
+Again, I don't know your student, but I know it's far more complicated than a student who wants to get out of math or get attention from peers.

 Functional Behavior Statement

-Write a statement that summarizes the problem behavior, potential function, setting events, antecedents, and consequences serving to maintain the behavior.
-You want to package everything up so someone can read that statement and get a good picture of what's going.
+Write a statement summarizing the problem behavior, potential function, setting events, antecedents, and consequences to maintain the behavior.
+Of course, you want to package everything up so someone can read that statement and get a good picture of what's happening.

 Setting Events > Antecedent > Challenging Behavior > Maintaining Consequences